Same-Sex Marriage and Full Faith and Credit

 that have comparative fault do not (usually) have a public policy

-4) Is it really true that, by allowing jurisdiction for the dissolution
+4) Is it true that, by allowing jurisdiction for the dissolution

-of a same-sex civil union in Rosengarten, Connecticut would be
+of a same-sex civil union a state would be

 extending recognition to such unions?